talbrecht/pism_pik/examples/paleo-antarctica/README.md

 These scripts produce one selected simulation out of a parameter ensemble, which has been used as reference simulation in

-* T. Albrecht, R. Winkelmann and A. Levermann, _Glacial cycles simulation of the Antarctic Ice Sheet with PISM – Part 1: Boundary conditions and climatic forcing_, https://www.the-cryosphere-discuss.net/tc-2019-71/
+* T. Albrecht, R. Winkelmann and A. Levermann, _Glacial-cycle simulations of the Antarctic Ice Sheet with the Parallel Ice Sheet Model (PISM) – Part 1: Boundary conditions and climatic forcing_, **The Cryosphere**, 14, 599–632, <https://doi.org/10.5194/tc-14-599-2020>, 2020

 and
-* T. Albrecht, R. Winkelmann and A. Levermann, _Glacial cycles simulation of the Antarctic Ice Sheet with PISM – Part 2: Parameter ensemble analysis_, https://www.the-cryosphere-discuss.net/tc-2019-70/
+* T. Albrecht, R. Winkelmann and A. Levermann, _Glacial-cycle simulations of the Antarctic Ice Sheet with the Parallel Ice Sheet Model (PISM) – Part 2: Parameter ensemble analysis_, **The Cryosphere**, 14, 633–656, <https://doi.org/10.5194/tc-14-633-2020>, 2020